Soil fertility: Soil depletion

+Colonial Impacts on Soil Depletion

 Soil fertility can be severely challenged when land-use changes rapidly.
 For example, in Colonial New England, colonists made a number of decisions that depleted the soils, including: allowing herd animals to wander freely, not replenishing soils with manure, and a sequence of events that led to erosion.
 William Cronon wrote that "...the long-term effect was to put those soils in jeopardy.
-The removal of the forest, the increase in destructive floods, the soil compaction and close-cropping wrought by grazing animals, ploughing--all served to increase erosion."
+The removal of the forest, the increase in destructive floods, the soil compaction and close-cropping wrought by grazing animals, ploughing—all served to increase erosion."
+Cronon continues, explaining, "Where mowing was unnecessary and grazing among living trees was possible, settlers saved labor by simply burning the forest undergrowth...and turning loose their cattle...In at least one ill-favored area, the inhabitants of neighboring towns burned so frequently and graze so intensively that…the timber was greatly injured, and the land became hard to subdue...In the long run, cattle tended to encourage the growth of woody, thorn-bearing plants which they could not eat and which, once established, were very difficult to remove".
+These practices were methods of simplifying labor for colonial settlers in new lands when they were not familiar with traditional Indigenous agricultural methods.
+Those Indigenous communities were not consulted but rather forced out of their homelands so European settlers could commodify their resources.
+The practice of intensive land burning and turning loose cattle ruined soil fertility and prohibited sustainable crop growth.